michielbdejong/minion/doc/spec-1.0.md

   * redirectHost: the host to redirect to
   * owner: the username of the owner

-## Image
+## Static

-* key: the image name by which this is referred to in 'application' fields in backends
+* key: the domain on which a static website needs to be served
 * fields:
-  * pull: Docker image is identified on [the Docker registry](http://registry.hub.docker.com/)
+  * repo: the git repository to pull from (optional)
+  * folder: the folder that should be served as the domain root (optional)
+  * pullFrequence: maximum interval, in milliseconds, between two git pulls (optional)
+  * owner: the username of the owner

 ## Customer